johnkerl/miller/docs/src/manpage.md

    json_stringify
         (class=collections #args=1,2) Converts value to JSON-formatted string.
 Default output is single-line.
 With optional second boolean argument set to true, produces multiline output.

+   latin1_to_utf8
+        (class=string #args=1) Tries to convert Latin-1-encoded string to UTF-8-encoded string.
+If argument is array or map, recurses into it.

    leafcount
         (class=collections #args=1) Counts total number of terminal values in map/array.
 For single-level map/array, same as length.